-Marriage looks wonderfully endearing to the single person who has by no means married, and probably to the divorced particular person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for nearly all of us is fairly a hard operate at occasions.
+Marriage looks wonderfully endearing to the single individual who has never married, and probably to the divorced man or woman who hankers for anything to arrest their longing for companionship or sexual release, but marriage for practically all of us is very a challenging perform at instances.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is the two a excellent and a undesirable point.
+We carry so significantly of ourselves into our marriages – which is both a great and a poor issue.

-We bring in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not devote too a lot funds, not seek to manage us, that they will want to spend time with us.
-We also deliver in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.
+We deliver in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not invest too considerably money, not seek to management us, that they will want to commit time with us.
+We also carry in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.

 Can This Marriage Be Saved Stories